 Don't be Afraid to be Called “Mean Mommy” and Other Names

 Yes, my kids called me “mean mommy” because I refused to let them wear the cool pajamas their friends were wearing – the ones treated with flame retardant chemicals.
 Now, 25 or so years later, the data is unequivocal.
 Flame retardants are seriously hazardous to our health, and more so to young children whose exposures far outweigh our own, and in whom exposures at critical times may have a detrimental impact on immunity, hormones (including those that impact obesity), and neurological health.
 While we want our kids to live comfortably in the world, and not make life feel too restrictive, how comfortable is obesity or a hormone problem, really?
 It's our job to be parents and that means keeping our kids out of harm's way when we can, even if it makes us temporarily unpopular.
 Besides, now my kids thank me.
 Yours will, too.
 It just may not be until they are adults!

 It’s amazing what powerful mothers have accomplished in making policy changes in their children’s environments from toxic paints and toxic foods in schools to environmental dumping, fracking, and chemical waste plant leaks.
 Creating a coalition of moms in your community is no small task, but clearly, the government isn’t going to clean this problem up for us, so we’ve got to be activists for our children's health!
 Talk to school officials, school boards, and legislators about issues in your community.

-Rally, hassle, be the squeaky wheel, get loud, yell fire!
+Rally, hassle, be the squeaky wheel, get loud, and yell fire!